t8ddyxrd/AD-Homemade-Lab/README.md

 - **Security Group Targeting:** Only applies if user is a member of `GG_HR`

 - **Purpose:** Automatically map HR department shared drive to users in the HR group

+- **Purpose:** Automatically map HR department shared drive to users in the HR group